 You know I rarely take group press trips these days, but with an assignment in hand and a quick turnaround, this adventure fell right in my lap and turned out to be such a treat.
 (And one of my new writer friends inspired me to add another project to my list: a screenplay!)

 A few weeks later, Rick and I made our way to Loews Sapphire Falls Resort in Orlando to sip Caribbean rums, eat curried goat and spend a quick but fun weekend soaking up the sun by the pool.
-Yes, I’m at Universal all the time, but Rick never gets to come with me, so it was fun to give him a real expert tour of my “office.”
+Yes, I’m at Universal and Harry Potter World all the time, but Rick never gets to come with me, so it was fun to give him a real expert tour of my “office.”

 ONE SPECIAL NIGHT